JamesSkemp/words/content/post/taking-a-break-from-the-tutorial.md

 +++
-title = "Taking a break from the tutorial" summary = "Tomorrow, I'll be posting the tutorial on setting up MySQL.
+title = "Taking a break from the tutorial" description = "Tomorrow, I'll be posting the tutorial on setting up MySQL.
 However, for today, I won't be posting a new tutorial, as I've already spent the last hour writing one on setting up ColdFusion." draft = false comments = true date = "2006-02-23T20:51:00-06:00"